carlguo2/FinalProject/final-project-carlguo2/Development.md

 plan to get game sense collision, display score, have audio, and high score list.

 ### Code Review 2
+Monday -
+Worked on getting collision to work.
+Had to adjust what counted as a "collision" in order to improve gameplay.
+Finished implementing LevelController as well, now the program counts when to spawn another enemy.
+Had to adjust that value as well to make gameplay more interesting.
+Had a bug where enemies kept spawning on the screen, managed to solve it after realizing that I was setting current_state to IN_GAME rather than START in the setup.
+Also finished getting transitions between START, IN_GAME, END state to work through keyPress.
+Ran into small problem where game wasn't resetting properly and crashed.
+Turns out I shouldn't use default constructor for player when I didn't implement it.
+Used player.setup to reset player instead.
+Next will be adding score to the screen, debugging to make sure that the enemy and bullets properly disappear when they go offscreen or when collision is made.

 ### Code Review 3